 Given the promise of the utility of natural history collections in general (Graham et al. 2004; Anderson 2012), and herbaria in particular (Lavoie 2012), it is not surprising that the effects of unequal sampling effort have been discussed in many recent studies that use herbarium records.
 Common to many of the methods used to address unequal sampling effort is to compare the trends in the distribution of records for a species of interest to other species that have similar habitat requirements – i.e. associated species (Miller et al. 2009).
-Using this method Catling and Porebski (1994) compared the pattern of collection records of F. alnus to that of Rhamnus alnifolia and showed that botanists were in fact collecting specimens well outside of urban areas during the time frame of the introduction and early spread of F. alnus.
+Using this method, Catling and Porebski (1994) compared the pattern of collection records of F. alnus to that of Rhamnus alnifolia and showed that botanists were in fact collecting specimens well outside of urban areas during the time frame of the introduction and early spread of F. alnus.
 They thus concluded that F. alnus was in fact primarily located near urban areas during this time.
 More recent developments in analysis methods make it possible to account for many potential biases in a more robust manner than a simple visual comparison (e.g. (Delisle et al. 2003; Aikio et al. 2010b), facilitating the use of herbarium records to reconstruct patterns of range expansion for both non-native and native plants (e.g., (Miller et al. 2009; Larkin 2011).
 At least one of these methods (i.e., (Aikio et al. 2010a) was specifically developed and applied to identify the existence, and estimate the duration, of lag phases for invasive plants.
 Adopting and modifying these methods, I address some of the unanswered questions regarding the introduction and spread of the non-native invasive plant Frangula alnus (Glossy buckthorn).

 Frangula alnus is purported to have had an extended lag phase (Catling & Porebski 1994; Frappier et al. 2003b), and various mechanisms have been proposed to explain this observation.
 Howell and Blackwell (1977) suggested that the rapid expansion of F. alnus into Ohio, following an extended period of presence in the eastern United States may be associated with the rapid expansion of the non-native European starling.
 Lending support to this idea, European starlings have recently been linked to the spread the non-native invasive plant Celastrus orbiculatus (Oriental bittersweet) (Merow et al. 2011), which is also a woody fruit bearing plant.
 However, Catling and Porebski (1994) pointed out that the spread of F. alnus in southern Ontario preceded the presence of European starlings, suggesting other mechanisms must be at play.
 While Howell and Blackwell’s speculation concerns the spread of F. alnus throughout the state of Ohio (>110,000 km2), Frappier and colleagues (2003b) speculate on a mechanism causing an observed extended lag phase in the invasion of a 250m2 forest plot, suggesting that the lag may be due to “early selection and adaptation” to the local ecological conditions.
 Despite these speculations, it remains unclear as to whether F. alnus did in fact have an extended lag phase.